IMSA Formula Atlantic Championship Race

 - Chevron B27 [27-74-02] (Michael Landrum): Chevron build record says sold via Fred Opert to Freeman Racing (Yellow Springs, OH).
 However, either never delivered or bought back by Opert in 1974 and used by Jean-Pierre Jaussaud at Trois Rivieres and Richard Melville at Watkins Glen.
 Advertised by Opert in April 1975 as "ex-Jaussaud", "only two races".
 Retained by the Opert team for 1975, and used twice by Tom Bagley at Halifax and Trois Rivieres, where his car is described as "ex Jaussaud".
 Believed to be Michael Landrum's B27 at Road Atlanta in April 1976 in the IMSA series and at Gimli in the Players series in June.
 Advertised by Pierre Phillips in July 1976 as 'ex Bagley', then to Frank Scott (Racine, WI) who raced it at Blackhawk Farms in August and Brainerd in September, and then advertised it in October 1976 as 'ex Jaussaud, 8 races from new'.
 He advertised the car again in March 1978.
 Sold to Richard Ellingson and used in Mid West SCCA until 1980.
 Then to an autocrosser and subsequently to Paul Berg (Chippewa Falls, WI), who won the MCSCC F/Atlantic series in 1982 with the car.
 Owned by Bob Dupré (Glenview IL) 1985 and said to have been written off at Road America that year.

 - Chevron B29 [29-75-16] (Kevin Cogan): Sold via US agent Fred Opert to multiple Canadian champion Bill Brack (Toronto, Ontario) and raced through 1975 in STP colours.
 Won at Halifax in August and at Brainerd in September.
-Sold to Brad Abbott (Messapequa, NY) for 1976 and only raced twice, both times in SCCA events, scoring a win and a third place according to his later advert.
-As he did not score points in NEDiv FB in 1976, these were presumably regional events.
-Abbott then bought a new March 77B and the Chevron was sold to John Galson who raced it in SCCA events in 1977 and 1978.
+Retained by Brack and run for Kevin Cogan at two races in early 1976 as his new B34 was not ready.
+Sold to 19-year-old Brad Abbott (Messapequa, NY) later in the season and raced twice, both times in SCCA Regional events, scoring a win and a third place according to his later advert.
+Abbott then bought a new March 77B for 1977 and the Chevron was sold to John Galson who raced it in SCCA events in 1977 and 1978.
 It was bought from Galson by an unknown owner in Wilmington, DE, who advertised it on race-cars.com in December 2003, fully restored in Brack's STP livery.

 - March 76B (Seb Barone): Seb Barone (Portland, CT or Dilliner, PA) drove a white #28 March 76B in 1976, entered by Isola Racing but run by Doug Shierson Racing.
 As a white car, March records suggest this would have been 76B-9, 76B-11 or 76B-12.
 Barone crashed the car at Trois-Rivières in September and it was not seen again.